-Mr. Makaras was responsible for the design of the RF communications system used in ADVANCE.
-He also was responsible for installation and maintenance of the Mobile Navigation Assistant (MNA) units in the vehicles.
+Mr. Makaras was responsible for the design of the RF communications system used in

+Technical Challenges in Developing ADVANCE Document #8465.ADV.01- Appendix E ADVANCE He also was responsible for installation and maintenance of the Mobile Navigation Assistant (MNA) units in the vehicles.